The Warped Product of Hamiltonian Spaces

-define metric tensors of spaces $\mathbb{H}_1^n$ and $\mathbb{H}_2^m$, respectively.
-The metric tensor of warped product Hamiltonian space $(M,H)$ is given by:
+define fundamental tensors of spaces $\mathbb{H}_1^n$ and $\mathbb{H}_2^m$, respectively.
+The fundamental tensor of warped product Hamiltonian space $(M,H)$ is given by:

 Now, it is easy to check that $(M,H)$ is a Hamilton space as well.
-In~\cite{miron}, the canonical nonlinear connections of a Hamilton space were presented.
-By means of that definition, we obtain canonical nonlinear connections of $\mathbb{H}_1^n$, $\mathbb{H}_2^m$ and $\mathbb{H}$, respectively, as follows
+By the definition of the canonical nonlinear connections of a Hamiltonian space presented in~\cite{miron}, the canonical nonlinear connections of $\mathbb{H}_1^n$, $\mathbb{H}_2^m$ and $\mathbb{H}$, respectively, are obtained as follows